-- We have a maximum of 4 sentences per paragraph.
+- We aim to have a maximum of 4 sentences per paragraph.

-- We have a maximum of 4 paragraphs per heading.
+- We aim to have a maximum of 4 paragraphs per heading.

-- On each page and in each subsection we put the key point or fact first to address the user need and then expand with more detail.
+- On each page and each subsection, we put the key point or fact first to address the user needs and then expand with more detail.

-- We're specific not generic to help personalise journeys for users – for example we can say which other conditions may cause the same symptoms as a type of cancer but don’t describe or give other information about the conditions.
+- We're specific to help personalise journeys for users.
+For example, we can say which other conditions may cause the same symptoms as a type of cancer but don’t describe or give other information about the conditions.

-- We use images, diagrams, photos or video where appropriate to break up the text.
+- We use images, diagrams, photos and videos where appropriate to break up the text.

-Every web page (such as homepage or subpage) has its own title.
+Every page has its own title.
 These are H1 headings.
-Ideally, page titles should include the search term for which the website has been optimised (for example cancer).
+Ideally, page titles should include the search term for which the website has been optimised.
+For example, Symptoms of oesophageal cancer.

-- Clear and unique and specific to the page (eg Symptoms of oesophageal cancer)
+- Clear, unique and specific to the page

 - Under 55 characters (including spaces) where possible

-- Front-loaded – the most relevant word is first
+- Front-loaded – the most relevant word first

 - Optimised for search, including keywords

-- In sentence case – The first letter only is capitalised, except if proper nouns are included (such as Treatment for Barrett’s oesophagus)
+- In sentence case – only the first letter is capitalised, except if proper nouns are included (for example, Treatment for Barrett’s oesophagus)

 Web pages have a hierarchy of headings.
 We use from H1 (the title) down to H3.